pypr/compyle/docs/source/details.rst

-One can also use custom types (albeit with care) by using the ``cpy.typs.KnownType`` class.
+One can also use custom types (albeit with care) by using the ``compyle.typs.KnownType`` class.
 This is convenient in other scenarios where you could potentially pass instances/structs to a function.
 We will discuss this later but all of the basic types discussed above are all instances of ``KnownType``.